Avery, Idaho: History

-The town was from the years 1909 to 1980 a division point on the Pacific Extension of the Chicago, Milwaukee, St. Paul and Pacific Railroad ("Milwaukee Road").
+From 1909 to 1980, Avery was a division point on the Pacific Extension of the Chicago, Milwaukee, St. Paul and Pacific Railroad ("Milwaukee Road").
 It was also once the western terminus for the easternmost of two electrified mountain sections on the route; the other ran in Washington from Othello, through the Cascade Range to the Puget Sound.
-Electric operations ran from 1914–74 on this section east to Harlowton, Montana.
+Electric operations ran from 1914 to 1974 on this section east to Harlowton, Montana.
 Trains stopped at the Avery Depot, now listed on the National Register of Historic Places.
 Here, steam or diesel locomotives were changed or hooked up to electric locomotives.

 During the Great Fire of 1910, a 28-man firefighting team died near Setzer Creek outside of Avery.

 The U.S. Army's 25th Infantry Regiment (known as the Buffalo Soldiers) helped build a back fire that saved Avery.
 During the fire, many found refuge in the newly-constructed railroad tunnels between Avery and the St. Paul Pass Tunnel (a.k.a.
 Taft Tunnel) to the northeast.

 Avery's population was 450 in 1960.

 With ongoing financial problems which worsened in the 1970s, the Milwaukee Road abandoned its right-of-way in the West in 1980, but the tunnels and grades east of Avery are now a rail trail route for hikers and bicyclists, the Route of the Hiawatha Trail.

-Recreation

-Common activities include nature photography, camping, hunting, ATV riding, snowmobiling, hiking, horseback riding, mountain biking, fishing, and rafting.

-Attractions

-The main attraction in Avery is the Fish Pond.
-All year long, tourists can purchase a handful of fish food for twenty-five cents and watch as the massive rainbow trout leap out of the water to get a bite to eat.